-9. Human Dignity Policy
+10. Human Dignity Policy

-It is the Policy of the School Corporation that all employees, parents/guardians, students and members of the community are entitled to be treated and are obligated to treat others with courtesy, fairness and decency.
+It is the Policy of the School Corporation that all employees, parents/guardians, students and members of the community should be treated and should treat others with courtesy, fairness and decency.
 Respect for the dignity and worth of every member of the school community must be recognized and promoted in the School Corporation.
-Accordingly, it is a violation of Board Policy to degrade, demean, harass, haze, bully, stereotype or ridicule any person on the basis of any assumed, perceived or actual characteristic, whether or not such characteristic is listed as a protected characteristic.
+Accordingly, it is a violation of Board Policy to degrade, demean, harass, haze, bully, stereotype or ridicule any person.

-10. Charges by a Parent/Student
+11. Charges by a Parent/Student

 When a student or his/her parents believe that the student is being improperly treated, or improperly denied participation in any educational function of the School Corporation, or is being subjected to an illegal rule or standard, as provided by the statutes of the State of Indiana or applicable statutes of the United States, or by the Constitutions of the State of Indiana or of the United States, they may file a signed complaint form with the administration and if unable to work out their problems with the administrative staff, they shall be entitled to initiate a conference with the Superintendent or designee by filing a charge with the Superintendent in the same manner as a charge is initiated by the principal under Article III of this Guide.
-Parents can contact the Assistant to the Superintendent for Administration and Operation or the Director of Human Resources to obtain a Corporation complaint form.
+Parents can contact the Assistant to the Superintendent for Administration and Operation or the Director of Human Resources to obtain a corporation complaint form.

-11. Notification of Rights under the Family Educational Rights and Privacy Act (FERPA)
+12. Notification of Rights under the Family Educational Rights and Privacy Act (FERPA)

-a.
+Student records maintained by the New Albany-Floyd County Consolidated School Corporation are governed by laws including the Family Education Rights and Privacy Act ("FERPA").
 FERPA affords parents and students over eighteen (18) years of age ("eligible students") certain rights with respect to student education records.
 They are: